PavanRangani/docs/docs/prd/incentive-stock/exercise.md

 - At least one records is always shown in the `Exercise Details`.
-- When `Exercise Date`  is lower than `Expiration Date` or higher than `Vest Date` then system shows error message.
+- When `Exercise Date`  is greater than `Expiration Date` or less than `Vest Date` then system shows error message.
 - When total of `Shares Held` & `Shares Sold` is grater than `No of Share Vested` then system show error message.
 - For `ISO` type, `Qualified Disposition Date` will be validated as per above logic.
 When validation fails it will show error.